Digital Currency Frauds- How to Recognize the Common Digital Currency Frauds and Avoid Them

 2. Lookalike Mobile Apps

 Fake apps in another huge source that scammers use to trick potential investors, and you can download them from Google Playstore and Apple Store just like the original apps.
 Identifying between the fake and original apps can be very difficult at times.
 The original app owners often report these apps and get them deleted.
-Yet thousands of investors have become victims of these fake crypto apps, as reported by bitcoin news.
+Yet thousands of investors have become victims of these fake crypto apps, as reported by Bitcoin news.

 These risks are more in the case for Android users, but all the investors should address caution.
 Read carefully and see any incorrect spellings in the app name.
-Look for logos and color combinations of the brand, avoid any apps with inauthentic color schemes.
+Look for logos and color combinations of the brand, and avoid any apps with inauthentic color schemes.
 If you have any doubts, do not proceed to download.

-4. Email Scamming
+3. Email Scamming

 It may look like you have received an email from a genuine crypto company.
 But exercise extra caution before you invest your cryptocurrency.
 Check the branding and company logo, and make sure that they are original.
 Try verifying the email address of the sender with the company.
 This is why we always recommend investing with financial companies that work with real people, whom you can meet.
 In case of doubts, you can contact someone working there.

 A good way to scam is by announcing initial coin offerings (ICOs) to attract the investor’s funds.
-Be mindful of such offers that you receive on emails or come across while browsing the internet.
+Be mindful of such offers that you receive in emails or come across while browsing the internet.
 Spend some time and go through the details.
 The best way is to check it with the staff of the cryptocurrency company.

-Cryptocurrency is Volatile, Invest Safely
+Finally – Cryptocurrency is Volatile, Invest Safely

 Investing in cryptocurrency is unpredictable because of its volatile nature.
 You can see frequent ups and downs and dramatic price swings.
 Proceed with cryptocurrencies only if you are mentally prepared for this volatile investment.